jdh2021/php-calculator/README.md

 - Install [Docker](https://docs.docker.com/desktop/install/mac-install/)
 - Run `docker-compose build` then `docker-compose up` in terminal.
-- Access in the browser at http://localhost:8000/ and http://localhost:8000/includes/newclass.inc.php
+- Access in the browser at http://localhost:8000/.